blue-sky-r/keyboard-test/README.md

-# What is kbd-tst
+# What is kbd-tst (keyboard-test)
 kbd-tst.py is a simple keyboard test program.
-It tests functionality of all keys providing graphical (well, only ASCII semigraphics in text terminal) feedback to the user like already tested keys are green, currently pressed keys are red and untested keys are white (see animated gif bellow).
+It tests functionality of all keys providing graphical (well, only ASCII semigraphics in text terminal) feedback to the user like:
+- already tested keys are green
+- currently pressed keys are red
+- untested keys are white (see animated gif bellow).

 ### Objective
-Simple and user friendly keyboard test without external dependencies using only standard system utilities ...
+Simple and user friendly keyboard test without external dependencies ()using only standard system utilities) ...

 There is a way to test keyboard without any such utility like this one just by using text editor for example.
 In this case you have to remember which keys have been tested and do not miss any untested ones.
-And everything is easier with visual feedback displayed live on screen with kbd-test.
+And everything is easier with visual feedback displayed live on the screen with kbd-test.

 ![1-2-3-4 keys tested](https://github.com/blue-sky-r/keyboard-test/blob/master/screenshots/1-2-3-4.gif)